Andy-J-marshall/stanningley-bowls-website/README.md

     - Update `allLeagues` for any other leagues that need tracking

 3. If entering a new league, make sure the `bowlsClubStats.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues
 4. Check the scripts still work for the new season.
-The Bowlsnet website or text reports may have changed which could cause the scripts to fail
+The BowlsNet website or text reports may have changed which could cause the scripts to fail
-5. Consider removing the `combineFiles.py` call in `get-stats` in `package.json` file.
-This is only needed if AireWharfe/West Riding has reset the cup half way through and lost results.
-Alternatively, just generate an empty text file for the new year in the `bowlsnetReports` directory.
+5. Due to quirks of certain leagues on BowlsNet, certain cup games can go missing from the reports half way through the season.
+This seems to regularly occur in AireWharfe leagues but it may also happen in other leagues too.
+To get around this, the missing results have been manually added to separate files.
+The script to update the stats then combines these files with the original league report.
+There are two options when updating the scripts for the new year:
+    - Remove the `npm run combine-manual-stats-files` call in the `get-stats-and-update` script in `package.json`.
+Also remove the `Add manually generated stats files` stage in `update-stats.yml`.
+This is the preferred option if you are confident that the BowlsNet reports will be complete and accurate.
+    - Remove the leagues in `files_to_update` that are not being used for the new year in `scripts/utils/combineFiles.py`.
+This will cause the script to run but nothing will be processed.
+This is the preferred option if you are not confident that the BowlsNet reports will be complete and accurate as it will be easier to add back in.

 ## Web application